krahets/hello-algo/en/docs/chapter_sorting/merge_sort.md

 ## 11.6.1 &nbsp; Algorithm workflow

-As shown in the Figure 11-11 , the "divide phase" recursively splits the array from the midpoint into two sub-arrays from top to bottom.
+As shown in Figure 11-11, the "divide phase" recursively splits the array from the midpoint into two sub-arrays from top to bottom.

 1. Calculate the midpoint `mid`, recursively divide the left sub-array (interval `[left, mid]`) and the right sub-array (interval `[mid + 1, right]`).
 2. Continue with step `1.` recursively until the sub-array interval length is 1 to stop.